iamamutt/VideoSalientCpp/README.md

         -?, -h, --help
                 print this help message
         --alt_exit
-                sets program exit to right click on main image --cam
+                sets program exit to also allow right-clicking on the "Saliency" window
+        --cam
                 usb camera index, use 0 for default --debug
-                toggle visualization of feature parameters
+                toggle visualization of feature parameters. --dir output will be disabled --dir
-        --dir
-                full path to where root saliency output directory will be created --img
+                full path to where root saliency output directory will be created
+        --img
                 full path to image file
-        --par
+        --no_gui
+                turn off displaying any output windows and using OpenCV GUI functionality.
+Will ignore --debug --par
                 full path to the YAML parameters file --split